Companion Care for Seniors: Essential Info About Services and Jobs

 - Certification in first aid or CPR

 Some companion care jobs are volunteer positions that come with a stipend.
-The Senior Corps' Senior Companions program matches active older adult volunteers with home-bound seniors in need of support.
+The AmeriCorps Seniors' Senior Companions program matches active older adult volunteers with home-bound seniors in need of support.
 Volunteer companions must be at least 55 years old, have an income not greater than 200 percent of the poverty line in their state, and be willing to serve between 15 and 40 hours a week.
 In addition to a small tax-free hourly stipend, volunteers receive training, liability and accident insurance, annual physical exams, and reimbursements for costs related to transportation and meals while on duty.
 This can be an excellent way to earn a little cash while adding meaning to both your life and the life of a senior in your area.

 Consider Your Options